redmod-team/profit/doc/config.rst

             class: local
             parallel: 1     # maximum number of simultaneous runs (for spawn array)
             sleep: 0        # number of seconds to sleep while polling
+            fork: true      # whether to spawn the (non-custom) worker via forking instead of a subprocess (via a shell)

         .. code-block:: yaml